 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error (SE).
 There are about two chances in three that a sample estimate will differ by less than one SE from the figure that would have been obtained if all dwellings had been included in the survey, and about 19 chances in 20 that the difference will be less than two SEs.
 Measures of the relative standard errors (RSE) of the estimates for this survey are included with this release.

 The ABS seeks to maximise consistency and comparability over time by minimising changes to the survey.
 Sound survey practice, however, requires ongoing development to maintain and improve the integrity of the data.
 Due to changes in the questionnaire, certain data items from each iteration of the Patient Experience Survey are not comparable year to year.
-For changes between iterations of the survey, please refer to paragraph 24 of the Explanatory Notes.
+For changes between iterations of the survey please refer to the Data Comparability section of the Explanatory Notes.

 Due to differences in collection methods and question wording, health data collected in the Patient Experience Survey may not be comparable with data from other ABS health surveys, such as the National Health Survey or the National Aboriginal and Torres Strait Islander Health Survey.